sammcj/gollama/README.md

 It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models as well as optionally linking them to LM Studio.

-The application allows users to interactively select models, sort them by various criteria, and perform actions on them using hotkeys.
+The application allows users to interactively select models, sort, filter, edit, run, unload and perform actions on them using hotkeys.

 ![](screenshots/gollama-v1.0.0.jpg)